micartey/Cardinal-Anticheat/README.md

 These violations aren't the fault of Cardinal-Anticheat if they aren't possbile to reproduce with Vanilla. **The only legit thing out there is still vanilla!** However, in case you want those to allow those *legit-client* users playing on your server, there's an addon available on my discord in #addons

+## Terms of Use

+By downloading Cardinal you automatically agree to the following conditions:

++ It is prohibited to decompile the plugin
++ It is prohibited to claim the plugin as you own
++ It is prohibited to hide the plugin in your plugin-list
++ It is permitted for the plugin to share data with the cloud

+In case of a violation the plugin will be disabled and I may be even forced to take legal steps, especially if you should violate against `§1`.
+This is not an open source project and copyrighted.

 # Installation

 First navigate to the [**release**](https://github.com/Clientastisch/Cardinal-Anticheat/releases) tab and download the newest version available.
 After the download move the `Cardinal.jar` into the `plugins` folder.
 Reload your server and you're ready to go :)